HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 #### **User Story #2 – Hospital Setting**

 **Background:** The National Hospital Care Survey (NHCS) is an electronic data collection, gathering Uniform Bill (UB) 04 administrative claims data or electronic data from sampled hospitals.
 NHCS is designed to provide reliable and timely nationally representative healthcare utilization data for hospital-based settings.
-NHCS collects all inpatient discharges, and ED encounters from sampled hospitals for a survey period of one year.
+NHCS collects all inpatient discharges and ED encounters from sampled hospitals for a survey period of one year.
 NHCS’ sample is drawn from all non-federal US hospitals with a bed size > 6.

  **Workflow:** Upon completion of an inpatient or ED encounter, the physician or licensed clinician completes and closes the clinical encounter ("sign off").
 This "sign off" triggers the eCR Now FHIR App (Health Care Surveys) or vendor developed solution to evaluate the completed encounter against the NHCS criteria.
 If the encounter meets the survey criteria, and after a lag period to allow for lab results to post when applicable, the application or vendor developed solution queries the Data Source for a set of FHIR resources representing patient-level and select provider-level data of the encounter.
 Once obtained and validated, these resources are transmitted to NCHS where they are received, acknowledged, validated, and loaded into the NCHS Data Store.

 The following is a diagram of the workflow based on the above user story used for Health Care Surveys Reporting for the Hospital Setting: